 The Art of War – warfare and the human experience through the media of paintings, music and poetry

 Great Lives – an in-depth analysis of the historical reputations of Gandhi and Christ

 Conflict and Change – a study of the reasons for and the consequences of the European 'Scramble for Africa' (an insight into the developmental and resource issues in post-colonial Africa)

 Additionally, all students in Years 7 and 8 study Maths, Science, English, Drama, Music, Computer Science, French and either Spanish or German.
 Wednesday afternoons are given over entirely to games and there are two further PE lessons of 55 minutes each.
 From Year 9 onwards the focus on public exams begins.
 Curriculum times for Science, Maths and English are increased and the humanities are taught as discrete subjects.

-In Years 10 and 11, as well as studying Maths, English Language and Literature, Biology, Chemistry, Physics and one Modern Foreign Language, students choose three options from the following: Art, Drama, Economics, Geography, History, Music, a second Foreign Language, Media Studies, Religious Studies, PE and Home Economics.
+In Years 10 and 11, as well as studying Maths, English Language and Literature, Biology, Chemistry, Physics and one Modern Foreign Language, students choose three options from the following: Art, Computer Science, Drama, Economics, Geography, History, Music, a second Foreign Language, Media Studies, Religious Studies, PE and Home Economics.
 We currently prepare students for iGCSE Maths, English Language and Literature and History.